Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: ""

 Description: A path to a UTF-8 .sql file with SQL queries to run before the database starts to accept connections.
-This option can be used for things like importing an exported MySQL database.
+This option is like the ```initSQLString``` option, instead taking a filepath for SQL statements to execute rather than a string of SQL statements - great for when you need to execute more than just a few SQL statements.
 Check the [Init SQL file order of operations](#init-sql-file-order-of-operations) to learn more about what SQL queries are ran and in what order before the database starts accepting connections.
 If a filepath is defined and reading the file fails, then the database creation will fail.
 The database creation process will not begin if ```initSQLFilePath``` is defined but the path specified does not exist.

 - `arch: "arm64" | "x64"`